Cwantic/Documentation/Settings/Databases/Materials.md

 Click the **+** button (next to Materials) to add a new material or click the **-** button (next to Name) to remove one.

-Define the description, the type, the temperature max, the density and the Poisson's ratio.
+Define the description, the type, the thermal expansion option, the temperature max, the density and the Poisson's ratio.

 Click the **+** button (next to Properties) to add a new row of properties for a **specific temperature** or click the **-** button (end of row) to remove one.